 Throughout and after the rollout, measure Key Performance Indicators (KPIs) and utilize executive dashboards to gain insight into how the plan is impacting various aspects of the business.
 Companies can also monitor social channels, which offer an up-to-the-minute look at where guests and associates stand on any big brand changes.

 Many companies (especially those in the restaurant business) aren’t crazy about change.
-But in a thrive-to-survive industry, those who fail to evolve wind up several years behind their more modern counterparts.
+But how can you grow a restaurant if unwilling to change?
+In thrive-to-survive industry, those who fail to evolve wind up several years behind their more modern counterparts.
 No modern television company would specialize in antennae-topped television sets, and yet modern restaurants proudly proclaim those same sorts of dated analytical capabilities as the tools for which they’re basing their decisions.

 The decisions made when navigating out of a downturn can affect not only the P&L statement, but also set off a ripple effect impacting people’s lives, both in and out of the organization.
 Analyze the impact (on guests, employees, and the bottom line) of a sales turnaround plan to take note of what worked, what didn’t, and why is an often-underemphasized step.